What is 4G mobile broadband?

 - Patchy signal: We're going to have to see if 4G mobile internet networks really are a brave new dawn for mobile broadband, or if the same old problems rear their ugly heads once more.
 It's all well and good having a flashy dongle that can get 25Mb speeds, but not if you have to balance on a wall to get them, holding your laptop in the air!

-What should I do until 4G dongles come along?
+What should I do until 4G arrives in my area?

 This really depends on your situation.
 If you don't already have mobile broadband, there are some really cheap deals around.
 As long as you're willing to accept that speeds can be slow and coverage patchy at times, a mobile broadband connection can be a real life safer.
 It can get you online on the train, on holiday, in cafes that don't have Wi-Fi when you need to check your mail or check something online.